-June 26, 2008: Apple sends an email to developers, calling for software to be distributed in the forthcoming App Store.
+June 26, 2008: Apple sends an email to developers, calling for software that will be distributed in the forthcoming App Store.

 Devs around the world greet the news with excitement.
 They hurry to submit their apps and get in on the looming App Store gold rush.
 Many rake in small fortunes when the App Store goes live less than a month later.